xmartlabs/xmartlabs.github.io/_posts/2018-06-15-ML-Kit-CoreML.md

 This chart shows how much time it takes to process one frame.
 We see in this chart that CoreML takes 42 ms on average no matter if the camera runs at 30 or 60 FPS, which is to be expected as the heavy workload of the model is on the GPU.
-However when running it with 60 FPS we sometimes get periods where it only takes 33 ms to process a frame.
+However when running it at 60 FPS we sometimes get periods where it only takes 33 ms to process a frame.
 There is however also an increase in CPU usage, which we saw in the Xcode Debug window, which is related to the increased number of frames being handled and resized.

 On the other hand we see that with ML Kit there is a bigger difference between having the camera at 30 FPS or 60 FPS.